tom-berend/jsxgraph-wrapper-typescript/README.md

 Instructions for getting started with TypeScript are below.

-But you can use the wrapper in plain JavaScript, and VSCode will still provide scaffolding (but not error checking).
-There is a sample construction in [simple.js](simple.js), and [simple.html](simple.html) will load it.
+You can use the wrapper in plain JavaScript, and VSCode will still provide scaffolding (but not error checking).
+There is a sample construction in [simple.js](simple.js) and [simple.html](simple.html) will load it.